Your Child's Body Image

 "Pee-pee!
 Poo-poo!
 Ha-ha-ha!"
 What is it with kids and potty talk?
 They also love to talk about certain body parts, with "butt" probably topping the list.
 It's a phase that can last for years, and it's totally normal.
 In fact, it happens around the world in every language.
 But it's tiring for parents.
 So how can you cope?
 Keep your sense of humor; don't get angry or overreact.
 Since a total ban on potty talk doesn't seem to work, some families allow it in certain places, like at home in a bedroom or bathroom with the door closed.
 Then you can ban it from the car and public places.
 Every child outgrows potty talk - but until then, agree on some rules you can all live with!

-Learn more about What’s Funny to a Preschooler and What’s Funny to a School-Age Child.
+What's Funny to a Preschooler

 Dental Care for Kids with Special Needs